roman-studer/fhnw-ds-hs2019-weatherstation/README.md

 source venv/bin/activate
 ```

 Make sure that Python 3.6+ is installed on your Raspberry Pi.
+Follow the instructions on https://medium.com/@isma3il/install-python-3-6-or-3-7-and-pip-on-raspberry-pi-85e657aadb1e

 Clone the repo then install the requirements for the weatherstation with pip3